AXDOOMER/mochadoom/README.md

 [ ] - Add an OpenGL renderer.

-*These TO-DOs lists are subject to changes.
+*These TO-DOs lists may be subject to changes.